Kergalli/dragonbane-action-rules/README.md

 - **Weapon feature bonuses** - Displays topple weapon bonuses (+1 Boon) automatically
 - **Mark Weapon Broken button** - Appears on parry rules for easy weapon damage tracking, updates character sheet directly from chat
 - **AOE Rule Reminder (NEW in v2.0.4)** - Reminds players that AOE spells can be dodged but not parried and that targets can be exempted from AOE effects by taking a bane

+### ⚔️ **Custom Weapon Features (NEW in v2.2.0)**

+- **Custom Weapon Features** - Add custom weapon features to the system via comma-separated list.
+These features appear in weapon feature checkboxes for any weapon, allowing tracking of house rules, campaign-specific properties, or variant system features.

 ### 🛡️ **Monster Action Prevention**